-- Maintenance costs > Repair costs: Regular maintenance can cost on average several hundred dollars a year.
+- Maintenance costs > Repair costs: Regular maintenance can cost, on average, several hundred dollars a year.
 Repair costs can climb into the thousands.

 - Extended Lifespan: A properly maintained vehicle lasts longer.
 Getting you more bang for your buck.

-In this post, we share 11 tips to maintain a camper van in proper working order.
+In this post, we share 11 tips for maintaining a camper van in proper working order.
 We give actionable advice and recommend appropriate tools that are helpful to have with you.
-So if you’re ready, let’s dive into it.

 1. Ensure Proper Tire Pressure